Steve has over a decade of experience in information technology security, and has been pursuing a minimalist lifestyle since 2017.

 - Create empty text file: "HDD1.txt".
 This stands for "hard disk drive 1", and will help identify which drive you're navigating on your computer when it's plugged in.

 Repeat the process for USB drive "2", while ensuring that the empty text file is named HDD2.txt for this drive:

 Once done, safely eject HDD2, since for the next while we'll be focusing on HDD1.
 With HDD1 connected, navigate to the "data" folder, and create sub-folders for various data owners and their devices, using the list created earlier.
-You should end up with a folder structure which resembles the following:
+You should end up with a folder structure that resembles the following:

-Copy Data From Each Device To The New External USB Drive
+Copy Data From Each Device to the New External USB Drive

 The next step is to copy data from each device into its respective folder created previously, onto HDD1.
 When you copy data from an old device onto HDD1, don't get rid of that device yet.
 Wait until you synchronize that data to HDD2, as detailed in a later step.